 Managed Hosting (WordPress)

-Various service providers are offering WordPress hosting.
+Various service providers specialize in WordPress hosting performance.
 Their primary focus is on a particular framework, and since they are aware of the dos and don’ts of WordPress, they can work on a very secure system.

 Interesting Reads: What Is Cybersecurity And How Does It Work?